djrlj694/cookiecutter-repo/README.md

 ## Contributing

-Code and codeless (e.g., documentation) contributions toward improving Cookiecutter Repo are welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to become a contributor.
+Code and codeless (documentation, donations, etc.) contributions are welcome.
+To contribute yours, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License